-WHEREAS, after review of the Judicial Code, Tribal Council hereby adopts the following revisions:
+- WHEREAS, Tribal Council has created a Legislative Process for enactment, revision or amendments to tribal law in resolution form; and - WHEREAS, After review of the Judicial Code, Tribal Council hereby adopts the following revisions:

-There is established a Judicial Committee which shall consist of three (3) seven (7) members appointed by a two-thirds (2/3) vote of the Tribal Council.
-Members of Tribal Council, Tribal Judges, tribal court personnel, felons, and persons owing a delinquent debt to the Tribe are not eligible for appointment.

-Explanation: Change reflects the need for having seven members appointed to the Judicial Committee reflect the seven districts of the Tribe.
+21-04-01 JUDICIAL COMMITTEE

-The terms of the initial appointment of the Judicial Committee shall allow for staggered terms with ene two members serving a two (2) year term, ene three members serving a three (3) year term, and ene two members serving a four (4) year term.
-Judicial Committee members shall serve a term of four (4) years from the date of appointment thereafter.
-Judicial Committee members shall not serve on any other tribal or District Executive Boards, boards, committees, or commissions during their appointment term.
-In the event that a Judicial Committee appointee cannot serve their term, an interim appointment shall complete the term of office that was originally designated for the elected judicial appointee.
-Thereafter, if the interim appointee is elected to the position, that appointee shall serve a term of four (4) years from the date of appointment.
+- 21-04-02 There is established a Judicial Committee which shall consist of three (3) members appointed by a two-thirds (2/3) vote of the Tribal Council.
+Members of Tribal Council, Tribal Judges, tribal court personnel, felons, and persons owing a delinquent debt to the Tribe are not eligible for appointment. - 21-04-03 The terms of the initial appointment of the Judicial Committee shall allow for staggered terms with one member serving a two (2) year term, one member serving a three (3) year term, and one member serving a four (4) year term.
+Judicial Committee members shall serve a term of four (4) years from the date of appointment thereafter. - 21-04-04 The Judicial Committee members must have the following minimum qualifications to serve on the Committee: - 1.
+An associate's degree or two-year degree from an accredited college or university. - 2.
+Familiarity with Acts of Congress and U.S. Supreme Court decisions dealing with Indian Tribes and individual Indians, and the Tribe's own codes of law. - 21-04-05 Judicial Committee members may be removed for cause, including a violation of the Tribal Code of Ethics, by a two-thirds (2/3) vote of the Tribal Council. - 21-04-06 Terms of office shall be staggered upon initial appointment to the Committee and thereafter shall be for four-year terms. - 21-04-07 Judicial Committee members may be removed for cause, including a violation of the Tribal Code of Ethics, by a two-thirds (2/3) vote of the Tribal Council.

-Explanation: Change reflects the need for the Judicial Committee to have staggered terms to promote continuity and stability by ensuring that a portion of experienced Committee members remain in place after each election.
-The Judicial Committee duties require full attention and time to operate sufficiently, this requires that a member devote their full time and focus on the Judicial Committee, and does not allow for work on other tribal committees, commissions or boards.
-Additionally, needed a course of action in case a committee member cannot serve the rest of their term with an interim appointment.

-21-04-04 The Judicial Committee members must have the following minimum qualifications to serve on the Committee:

-- 1. An associate's degree or two-year a General Studies degree from an accredited college or university, - Familiarity with Acts of Congress and U.S. Supreme Court decisions dealing with Indian Tribes and individual Indians, and the Tribe's own code of law.

-Explanation: Change reflects the needs for Committee members to have a broad education foundation that delivers several essential skills valuable for individuals serving on the Judicial Committee, which a general studies degree provides.

-TRIBAL COUNCIL RESOLUTION NO. SWO-25-052 Amendment to Chapter 21 - Judicial Code

-21-04-07 Judicial Committee members may be removed for cause, including a violation of the Tribal Code of Ethics, by a two-thirds

-(2/3) vote of the Tribal Council.

-Explanation: Change needed to remove duplicate section in the Code.
+21-05-01 DUTIES OF THE JUDICIAL COMMITTEE

+- 21-05-02 The Judicial Committee shall present qualified candidates to the Tribal Council for appointment to Judicial positions. - 21-05-03 The Judicial Committee shall administer the process for accepting applications for Judicial positions and determining the most qualified candidates.

-21-05-05 The Judicial Committee will review and recommend any changes to any proposed legislation upon the request by of the Tribal Council or a tribal member proponent.
-The Judicial Committee does not have the authority to prevent the Tribal Council from enacting legislation.
+- 21-05-04 The Judicial Committee may initiate, draft, review, and propose any new laws or amendments to the current laws of the Sisseton-Wahpeton Oyate to the Tribal Council. - 21-05-05 The Judicial Committee will review and recommend any changes to any proposed legislation upon the request by the Tribal Council.
+The Judicial Committee does not have the authority to prevent the Tribal Council from enacting legislation. - 21-05-06 The Judicial Committee may establish and implement a system for keeping records of written decisions and opinions decided by the Appellate and Tribal Courts and for maintaining original Legislative enactments pertaining to the Tribal Codes. - 21-05-07 The Judicial Committee shall not engage in partisan politics.

-Explanation: Change reflects Tribal Council retaining the right to direct the Judicial Committee to review and recommend changes upon their specific request, and to allow a tribal member to be a proponent which allows them to submit their own proposed legislation or revision.

-The Judicial Committee may shall establish and implement a system for keeping records of written decisions and opinions decided by the Appellate and Tribal Courts and for maintaining original Legislative enactments pertaining to the Tribal Codes.

-Explanation: Change reflects the need for the Judicial Committee to establish and implement a record keeping system to ensure history, accuracy, and accessibility of information regarding legislation.

-The Judicial Committee shall serve in a liaison function between the Tribal Court and the Tribal Council.
-The Judicial Committee shall meet with the Chief Judge of the Tribal Court and the Court Administrator at least quarterly each year and is authorized to confer with the Chief Judge more frequently when issues of mutual interest and concern arise.
+Members who engage in political activities are strictly prohibited from representing themselves as Judicial Committee members while so engaged. - 21-05-08 The Judicial Committee shall serve in a liaison function between the Tribal Court and the Tribal Council.
+The Judicial Committee shall meet with the Chief Judge of the Tribal Court at least quarterly each year and is authorized to confer with the Chief Judge more frequently when issues of mutual interest and concern arise. - 21-05-09 The Judicial Committee shall invite comment from the Chief Judge on all proposed new laws or amendments to current laws before making recommendations to the Tribal Council pursuant to 21-05-05 herein.